Privacy Notice

 - we are legally obliged to disclose your data, in particular if this is necessary due to binding requirements, official enquiries, court orders and legal proceedings for legal prosecution or enforcement (Art.
 6 (1)(c) GDPR), or

-- Google (Google Maps, Google Tag Manger, Google Analytics, Google Fonts): Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland – privacy notice: https://business.safety.google/privacy/;
+- Google (Google Tag Manager, Google Fonts): Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland – privacy notice: https://business.safety.google/privacy/;

 - Cloudflare (Content delivery network and security service for attack prevention and website performance optimization): Cloudflare, Inc., 101 Townsend St, San Francisco, CA 94107, USA – privacy policy: https://www.cloudflare.com/privacypolicy/